The Revels: Members

-The Revels

-Career
+Early years

 In October 1959, the group released "Six Pak" bw "Good Grief" on Lynn 1302.
 The A side was written by Norman Knowles who had been inspired by Dan Darnold's reputation for drinking a beer in just four seconds.

 Early in 1960, The Revels were in San Luis Obispo at a Chevrolet dealership, playing for a March of Dimes benefit.
 Tony Hilder had come into town to promote Billy Watkins and Charles Wright who were two of his artists.
 He was looking for a band to back his artists while on tour.
 Knowles wanted Hilder to think about The Revels as the backing band.
 Not that impressed, Hilder didn't consider them but still left his business card.
 The second time meeting Hilder was in the summer of 1960.
 The group had driven down to LA to record at a small studio located on the corner of Santa Monica and Western for what was their second recording session.
 The session wasn't going too good for the group so Knowles decided to ring Hilder to come over to help them with the experience he had.
 Soon Hilder arrived with Robert Hafner who was his partner and songwriter.
 Hilder was focused on guitarist Dan Darnold's playing around with the vibrato bar.
 Hafner helped with a melody centering around a hook with the vibrato.
 An arrangement was developed and later the title "Church Key" was given to the piece.
 Barbara Adkins, Hilder's girlfriend and future wife provided the giggles on the recording.
 Among the other tunes that Robert Hafner brought with him was "Vesuvius".
 The band learned it there and recorded it.
 Not having a label of his own at the time, Hilder and Norman Knowles started their own company as partners, splitting the costs as well as the profits.